 Civil Penalties and Fines Collected from Illegal Grading in Fiscal Year 2004:

 - $21,000.00 to California Department of Fish and Game

 Illegal grading is a serious matter.
 Please know the rules before you alter the land form on your property, disturb natural vegetation, or disturb the existing drainage pattern.
 When illegal grading occurs, permits are withheld until the code enforcement action has been concluded.

 Who do you call if you believe illegal grading is taking place?

-Call the Neighborhood Code Compliance Department at (619) 236-5500.
+Call the Code Enforcement Division at (619) 236-5500.
 The Intake Desk will ask if you believe they have a permit or not.
 If the grading is under active permit, call Engineering and Capital Projects, Field Engineering Division, at 1-858-627-3297.
 You may also visit the Development Services Department's Grading web page for additional information.